osilab-kaist/smac_exp/index.md

 <br/>

 In defensive scenarios, we place allies on the hill and adversaries on the plain.
 We emphasize the importance of agents defeating adversaries utilizing topographical factors.
-The defensive scenarios in SMAC$^{+}$ are almost identical to those in SMAC.
+The defensive scenarios in SMAC-Exp are almost identical to those in SMAC.
 However, our environment expands the exploration range of allies to scout for the direction of offense by allowing enemies to attack in several directions and adding topographical changes.
 We control the difficulties of the defensive settings as follows.

 |     Scenario    | Supply difference  | Opponents approach |
 |:---------------:|:------------------:|:------------------:|